kiNgchev/Hisoka/Writerside/topics/starter-topic.md

 Bot was translated in:
 - English (Default)
 - Russian
-- German

 We work every day to improve the quality of translation.
 <warning>
-German translation in experimental state.
+Translation in experimental state.
 It may have a grammar issues.

-If you find grammar issues in German or other translations, say it the <a href="https://discord.com/users/743878110747033691">main developer</a>
+If you find grammar issues in translations, say it the <a href="https://discord.com/users/743878110747033691">main developer</a>
 </warning>
 <note>
 If you want to help our command with bot translating, then going to our <a href="https://crowdin.com/project/hisoka">Crowdin project</a>